bcjmlegacy/ESP8266-MQTT-Thermal-Printer/README.md

 # ESP8266 MQTT Thermal Printer for HA (V2.1)
-This project is fork from [ESP8266 MQTT Thermal Printer](https://github.com/HutchieV/ESP8266-MQTT-Thermal-Printer) and a I really would like to thatnk original author for it.

-Here I'll try to improve it to the best of my abilities for specific use - adding it to [Home Assistant] as printer for anything that wou want to print from it.

-in Version 2 we can:
+Many thanks to [BeardedTinker](https://github.com/BeardedTinker) and [lebherz](https://github.com/lebherz) for contributing to this project.
+BeardedTinker wrote most of this README.

+This version supports, since v2:
-- change the textsize via mqtt
+- Changing the textsize
-- change the textlineheight via mqtt
+- Changing the textlineheight
-- can change to inverse font via mqtt
-- can justify the text via mqtt
+- Toggling inverse text
-- can change to print bold via mqtt
+- Toggling bold text
-- change to underline the text via mqtt in Version 2.1 we can:
+- Toggling text underline
+- Setting text justification

+Since v2.1
-- print barcodes via mqtt
+- print barcodes
-- receive the paperload status via mqtt
+- receive the paperload status

-Although COMPLETELY unnecessary, this printer is really fun addtion to it allowing you to expand your system output options and it would be great to have it in future as part of the notification platform.
-BUT that is out of my (I'l just a sales guy tinkering) programming capabilities.

 # About printer
 This [58mm Thermal Printer](https://s.click.aliexpress.com/e/_AZ8OYO) can print by using USB/TTL connection.
 In the package you will receive power cable and data cable.
-It has preloaded firmware with Latin alphabet (ASCII) but also has capability to print Bar Code (something I still havent test) and 2D Bar code.
+It has preloaded firmware with Latin alphabet (ASCII) but also has capability to print 2D barcode.
-Yes, if you know how to convert, pritner can also print very simple images.
+Yes, if you know how to convert, printer can also print very simple images.

 Paper needs to be 57.5mm (58 is ok) and there are even [sticker version](https://www.aliexpress.com/item/1005001877510938.html), which opens up some more capabilites.